qiskit-community/MicroQiskit/README.md

 There are many ways to try solving this problem.
 For example, if you can use the internet with your microcontroller, you could delegate all the tricky bits to the cloud.

-In this repository, there is an alternative option: Aether.
-This is the heart of Qiskit, reborn in less than 100 lines of code.
-With Aether, you can create and simulate simple quantum circuits to add a quantum flavour to your microcontroller project.
+In this repository, there is an alternative option: MicroQiskit.
+This is the heart of Qiskit, reborn in less than 3KB.
+With MicroQiskit, you can create and simulate simple quantum circuits to add a quantum flavour to your microcontroller project.

-Aether is written to be as compatible with Qiskit as possible.
-Learning quantum programming with Aether is therefore a way to get started with Qiskit.
-And [getting to know Qiskit](https://github.com/Qiskit/qiskit-tutorials) is a great way to get started with Aether.
+MicroQiskit is written to be as compatible with Qiskit as possible.
+Learning quantum programming with MicroQiskit is therefore a way to get started with Qiskit.
+And [getting to know Qiskit](https://community.qiskit.org/textbook) is a great way to get started with MicroQiskit.
 The main differences are detailed below.

 ### Running a circuit